kstenerud/bo/README.md

 The output specifier command consists of 4 parts:

-  * Numeric Type: How to interpret the binary represenation of a number (integer, float, decimal, etc)
+  * Type: How to interpret the binary data for printing (integer, float, decimal, string, etc)
   * Data Width: What width of the numeric type to read in bytes (1, 2, 4, 8, 16)
   * Endianness: What endianness to use when reading data (little or big endian)
   * Print Width: Minimum number of digits to use when printing numeric values (optional).